performancecopilot/pcp/docs/pcp-programmers-guide.rst

        pmdaLabelCallBack  e_labelCallBack;  /* callback to lookup metric instance labels */ } pmdaExt;

-pmdaConnect man page pmdaDSO man page pmdaDaemon man page pmdaGetOptions man page pmdaInit man pageThe ``pmdaExt`` structure contains filenames, pointers to tables, and some variables shared by several functions in the ``pcp_pmda``\ library.
+Connect man page pmdaDSO man page pmdaDaemon man page pmdaGetOptions man page pmdaInit man pageThe ``pmdaExt`` structure contains filenames, pointers to tables, and some variables shared by several functions in the ``pcp_pmda``\ library.
 All fields of the ``pmdaInterface`` and